Transforming Values

 }

-After we select the user variable from the dropdown, we can get just the id value by entering .id into the transform with input.
+After we select the user variable from the dropdown, we can get just the id value by entering .id into the transform input.
 Notice the period (.) prefix.
 In the generated code, this will create user.id which references the value 1 in the example object above.

 Or, we could get the state value by entering .address.state which would generate user.address.state which references the value Texas.